Rep. Mike Sanders

 Representative Mike Sanders did a terrible job representing his voters this year.
-He got 18 of the votes wrong that put him to be at 94th spot from the top and 7th spot from the bottom of the index list.
+He got 13 of the votes wrong that put him to be at 8th spot from the top of the index list.
 Here is his contact info, please contact him and voice your opinion on his voting record.

 Below is a list of the bills where Mike Sanders made bad votes according to the Republican Party.

 HB1014 Finger Print Bill allows the OSBI to access drivers license finger prints and bio metric info without a court order.
 The legislation is supposed to help those that are missing, endangered, or deceased.
 The first two categories are wide open to interpretation and thus subject to abuse.
 We were told that these real ID bio metrics would be kept confidential but once the data is out there it will show up anywhere and be abused.
 This increases privacy abuses without a corresponding benefit for security.

 HB 1089 Hospital Subsidy Program Extension This legislation extends the supplemental hospital offset payment program fee for five years.
 The system taxes the hospitals, then uses the money to provide care for welfare recipients and trigger federal dollars to flow in to Oklahoma.
 For 2019, hospitals will pay SHOPP assessments of $204 million, and receive supplemental payments of $475 million.
 This is bad legislation, people ought to have skin in the game for medical care and pay for the majority of their own needs which helps keep all medical care costs down.